Welcome to SleepDisorderHelp.com!

 7. At the end of the SDIS report, it provides a website where you can find a list of accredited sleep centers in your area of the United States if it appears that medical intervention will be needed.

 8. Within 15 minutes, you could be on your way to solving most sleep problems that disrupt sleep and could be seriously impairing you or your child's health, cognitive functioning, learning, behaviors, and/or jeopardizing safety.
-It could also save you or your child lots of sleep deprivation and struggles with irritability and poor concentration if the sleep disorder is quickly corrected!
-You or your child/teen will feel much happier, energetic, motivated, and able to concentrate on difficult learning tasks or work once your sleep problems are improved!
+It could also prevent your child from experiencing lots of sleep deprivation and struggles with irritability and poor concentration if the sleep disorder is quickly corrected!
+Your child/teen will feel much happier, energetic, motivated, and able to concentrate on difficult learning tasks or work once your sleep problems are improved!

-A screening with the SDIS only costs $14.95 and you will receive Immediate Answers and Recommendations compared to $2,000-$2,500+ for an overnight sleep study, which might not even be necessary.
+A screening with the SDIS only costs $14.95 and you will receive Immediate Answers and Recommendations.
 If you are still uncertain about doing a sleep screening, scroll down to see what some of the professionals say about this screening inventory.